 Pirates of the Caribbean: Philip Swift/Syrena (There's something kind of sweet about their relationship, really; it's a shame that the only good story I've read with them as a couple is "Armada of the Damned")

 Pokemon: (Another case where I feel the importance of childishness is underestimated) Ash/Misty (No matter how many other girls Ash travels with, only Misty was there for him when he was finding his way and really needed somebody that he could rely on to help him and give him advice while he was trying to find his way in his new world.
-Besides, not only was Misty the only travelling companion who left Ash through necessity rather than choice- she had to 'save' the Cerulean Gym where everyone else just decided to travel somewhere other than where Ash was going- but Ash still carries around a memento of MISTY- her special lure, remember?- even after she's been away from him for so long, and he reacted almost violently to the idea of losing it, while the only thing he has from May is that half-ribbon they won after drawing in a contest which he would also be interested in keeping for 'professional' reasons; suggestive about his feelings for Misty in comparision to May, no?)
+Besides, not only was Misty the only travelling companion who left Ash through necessity rather than choice- she had to 'save' the Cerulean Gym where everyone else just decided to travel somewhere other than where Ash was going- but Ash still carries around a memento of Misty in the form of her special lure even after she's been away from him for so long, when the only memento we've seen of his other female companions is that half-ribbon he won with May after they drew in a contest which he would also be interested in keeping for 'professional' reasons; suggestive about his feelings for Misty in comparision to the others, no?)

 Power Rangers (See above for my opinions on anyone who calls me childish for this): Tommy/Kimberly (Hey; it was the first EVER Ranger couple; it should NOT be ignored just because they broke up for reasons that were never fully explained in the show)

-Rizzoli & Isles: Jane Rizzoli/Maura Isles (There's definite chemistry between the two of them, although I'd prefer to read stories where they recognise that the other is the one person they'd be that way inclined for rather than stories where they were already aware of their homosexuality; aside from the fact that they're canonically established as straight in the series, I think it makes it more meaningful if the story explores them realising how they feel and gives them time to get used to it before they 'dive in')
+Rizzoli & Isles: Jane Rizzoli/Maura Isles (There's definite chemistry between the two of them, although I'd prefer to read stories where they recognise that the other is the one person they'd be that way inclined for rather than stories where they were already actively homosexual.
+Aside from the fact that they're canonically established as straight in the series, I think it makes it more meaningful if the story explores them realising how they feel and gives them time to get used to it before they 'dive in')

 Star Trek: Most of the canonically-established couples in the series- Picard/Crusher, Riker/Troi, Paris/Torres, Janeway/Chakotay and Kira/Odo- are fine, but I also enjoy a good Archer/T'Pol or Data/Tasha Yar fic if it's properly explored, and I'll accept stories featuring Seven of Nine with either the Doctor or Janeway (They had an interesting connection if it's handled properly) so long as Chakotay doesn't come across as the bad guy in his and Seven's relationship (Assuming anyone looks at that rather than the story being an AU where they never got together; I just felt that plot twist came a bit out of the blue, particularly given how quickly it ended in the novels after they got back to Earth)